- Doreen Moraa Moracha was born HIV positive to an HIV discordant couple 25-years ago

 - She uses her story to create awareness about HIV and to fight stigma that often surrounds the virus

 Doreen Moraa Moracha, now 25-years old was just 13 when she learned that she was HIV positive.
 This was despite her parents being aware of her status five years earlier.

 "My parents knew about it when I was 8.
-But they informed me about my status when I was 13," she opened up in an exclusive interview with Briefly.co.za's sister site.
+But they informed me about my status when I was 13," she opened up in an exclusive interview with YEN.com.gh.

 But how exactly did she contract a disease that would otherwise pass as deadly among most African societies at such a tender age?

-Apparently, Doreen was born with the virus to an HIV discordant couple whereby she is the only child among her siblings to have been diagnosed with HIV.
+Apparently, Doreen was born with the virus to an HIV discordant couple whereby she is the only child among her siblings to have been diagnosed of HIV.